Safe & Healthy

 - Children under 2 should not wear face coverings.

 If guests don’t have a face covering when they arrive, a face mask will be provided to them.
-All staff members and volunteers are also required to wear face masks while working.

 Why are face coverings important?